Opportunities for a Better Tomorrow: Office of New Americans

 OBT's Office for New Americans located at the Bushwick Workforce Resource Center exists to provide New Yorkers with free services for the immigration applications such as Naturalization, Renewal of Green Card, Certificate of Citizenship, Deferred Action for Childhood Arrivals (DACA) and Deferred Action for Parental Accountability, as well as referrals to other no or low-cost immigration services throughout the city.
 ONA also offers entrepreneurship classes taught in Spanish.

-Serving a large immigrant population, OBT is proud to offer a 3-hour weekly course to assist individuals in their preparation for the United States citizenship examination.
-The course provides instruction on U.S. history, government, civics and incorporates a mock interview component to prepare for the citizenship interview.
-We partner with legal resources in the community to provide our students with referrals for legal assistance as needed.